 Darker is better, but there is no formula for determining which specific color is best for sun protection.
 If you have to choose between a black and white shirt and are looking for maximum UPF value, more often than not the black shirt will provide more protection.
 This is in part due to the color absorption properties, but also due to the process of coloring a fabric with different dyes which further reduce the amount of UV radiation that can pass through.
 But keep in mind, just because a shirt is white does not mean it is not keeping you protected.
 A shirts protective qualities is a combination of all of the above factors and it’s very possible that your white bamboo shirts are keeping you just as protected, if not more protected, than your black cotton shirts.

-The safest way to make sure you are protected is to buy products with a posted UPF rating.
-This means that the shirt has been tested and proven to have UV protective qualities.
-For maximum protection, look for apparel that has a UPF 50+ rating.
+Choose apparel with a posted UPF rating for the safest way to ensure skin protection.
+This means clothing tested and proven to have UV protective qualities.
+For reliable protection, look for apparel that has a UPF rating of at least UPF 30.